Kagebounshin/game-rating-site/README.md

 ---

 - ### Strategy
-    - This site focuses on the gamers, one of the larges growing community in the world.
-During this recent pandemic, lots of gaming companies has delayed there games.
+    - This site will have it's focus on the gamers, one of the larges growing community in the world.
+    - During this recent pandemic, lots of gaming companies has delayed there games.
 So there hasn't been to many new games released.
 So by shortage of something to play, I started my own backlog.
 With just pen and paper.
 I looked at the games I missed or didn't have time to finish and started to write them down.
+So that was the main idea for this website, keep track .
-So the reason for this website is for you to keep better track on your own perosnal backlog.
+    - The reason for this website is for you to keep better track on your own perosnal backlog.
 Just add your games to your list.
-And when you are done, you can leave a short review of your experience, for other users to see.
+And when you are done, you can leave a review of your experience, for other users to see.
+    - By adding a review possibility

 ---

 - ### Scope

-    - So the users of this site should be able to create an account, add to there own backlog, review there finished games & look on other users reviews.
+    - So the users of this site should be able to create an account, add to there own backlog, review there finished games & look on other user reviews.
 More features will be to add a link to where you can buy games wich got your interest.

 ---